Angeligbuwe/React-Joke-App/README.md

 - The Official Joke API for providing free data
 - Guidance from class materials and instructors
-- ChatGPT for assistance with debugging and learning concepts
+- ChatGPT for assistance with debugging